 Some companies will offer their services for free for 30 days.
 All you have to do is give them admin access to your website and maybe even your credit card information.
 Easy enough, right?

 Furthermore, 30 days of SEO services won’t yield any long-term results, if it even works at all.
 Even Google’s Maile Ohye recognizes that “in most cases, SEOs need four months to a year to help your business first implement improvements and then see the potential benefit.”
-If you want to learn what to look for when hiring an SEO, I’d recommend watching the entire video from Google.
+If you want to learn what to look for when hiring an SEO, I’d recommend watching the entire video.